svmp-systems/SVMP-Systems/README.md

 ## 01 | Executive Abstract
 The Semantic Vector Mapping Protocol (SVMP) was developed to solve the **"Reliability Gap"** in Large Language Model (LLM) deployments.
 While generative AI excels at fluid conversation, it natively lacks the deterministic guardrails required for high-stakes service environments.

-SVMP introduces a proprietary, threshold-based governance layer designed to eliminate hallucination and ensure data integrity at scale[cite: 9].
+SVMP introduces a proprietary, threshold-based governance layer designed to eliminate hallucination and ensure data integrity at scale.

 ## 02 | Core Governance (v3.0 Baseline)
 The v3.0 architecture establishes the "Governance Gate," a mathematical validator that enforces a binary pass/fail state on LLM outputs.